Thomas E. Watson: Political defeat, law, and publishing

-Vice Presidential candidacy
+Vice presidential candidacy

 In the 1896 presidential election the leaders of the Populist Party entered into talks with William Jennings Bryan, the proposed Democratic Party candidate.
 They were led to believe that Watson would become Bryan's running mate.
-After the Populist 1896 convention nominated Bryan, the latter announced that Arthur Sewall, a more conservative banker from Maine, would be his vice presidential choice on the Democratic ticket.
+After the 1896 Populist convention nominated Bryan, the latter announced that Arthur Sewall, a more conservative banker from Maine, would be his vice presidential choice on the Democratic ticket.

 This created a split in the Populist Party.
 Some refused to support Bryan, whereas others, such as Mary Lease, reluctantly campaigned for him.
 Watson's name remained on the ballot as Bryan's vice presidential nominee on the Populist Party ticket, while Sewall was listed as Bryan's Democratic Party vice presidential nominee.
 Watson received 217,000 votes for vice president, less than a quarter of the number of votes received by the 1892 Populist ticket.
 However, Watson received more votes than any national Populist candidate from this time on.